Skip to content

 Examples of identifiers for activities, environments and software

-• bids:ds001734:prov#conversion-xfMMbHK1 - a conversion activity described inside the ds001734 dataset;
+• bids::prov#conversion-00f3a18f - a conversion activity described inside the current dataset;

-• bids::prov#fedora-uldfv058 - a Fedora based environment described inside the current dataset.
+• bids::prov#fedora-uldfv058 - a Fedora based environment described inside the current dataset;

 Objects describing provenance as defined in this specification can be aggregated into JSON-LD files ; which allows to represent provenance as an RDF graph (see Resource Description Framework (RDF)).